mbi6245/HMSBootCamp/specification.md

 ## ChatGPT

 Use of ChatGPT is permitted, but not required for the completion of this assignment; it was designed with ChatGPT in mind.
-The vast majority of BIOST courses at UW follow similar policies, and focus on statistical interpretations instead
+Introductory BIOST courses at UW follow similar policies, and focus on the writing of statistical interpretations instead.

 ## Suggested Workflow